Data quality statement: News media in Australia series

 The information available on the RRL meets the requirements of the Radiocommunications Act and can support other licensing functions, such as frequency coordination and assessment of future licence applications.

 Corporations that operate or control a news business can apply to be registered under the Code.
-To be registered under the Code, applicants have to meet eligibility criteria.
+To be registered under the Code, applicants must meet eligibility criteria.
 All applicants registered under the Code are listed on the register.

 Relevance